2018 Mac Mini + Sonnet eGFX Breakaway box+ RX 580 crashes when connected, help!

 @ggabriele thanks for sharing your solution, I tried, mac hung when resetting NVRAM/PRAM, I did try it after the resetting of the SMC but yielded same results as before.

 So, it looks like I spoke too soon.
 I had booted into Boot Camp, then back into MacOS, and I had the same problem again.

 All the drives are working; I'm doing some backups before trying the eGPU again, but this is very frustrating.

 Hi there, I have a similiar issue.
-Though I am using a Razor Core X with the Sapphire Radeon Pulse RX 580 8GB… First everything seemed fine.
+Though I am using a Razer Core X with the Sapphire Radeon Pulse RX 580 8GB… First everything seemed fine.
 I started World of Warcraft and run on mediocre settings, after 20 minutes of play the screen turned black.
 I switched the HDMI back to the Imac to end the game, but then the system crashed.
 Now I rarely get a sign of life from the eGPU and when my monitor just shows some graphic artefact stuff.
 This happens when I start with eGPU connected or when I attach it after launch…